department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/how-to-apply.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="apply-coe-not-activated">Current member of the National Guard or Reserves who has never been activated</button>
 <div id="apply-coe-not-activated" class="usa-accordion-content">

-If you’re a **current member of the National Guard or Reserves**, and have **never been activated**, you’ll need:

-* A statement of service—signed by your commander, adjutant, or personnel officer—showing this information:
+If you’re a **current member of the National Guard or Reserves**, and have **never been activated**, you’ll need a statement of service—signed by your commander, adjutant, or personnel officer—showing this information:
 * Your full name
 * Your Social Security number
 * Your date of birth
 * The date you entered duty
 * Your total number of creditable years of service
 * The duration of any lost time
 * The name of the command providing the information

 </div>
 </li>